aslanfth/gatedtcn/README.md

 PyTorch, TorchVision, and TensorBoard must be installed to run the experiments.

-To reproduce the results as in the paper, one needs to specify only the following and to not modify the other arguments:
+To reproduce the results as in the paper, one needs to specify only the following and not modify the other arguments:
 ```
 --batch_size (int) Mini batch size. (default: 1)
 --gpu (boolean) Set True to use PyTorch with CUDA. (default: True)